MLHale/GenCyber-web-content/day1/github-primer.md

 > We do not need to use this option currently, so you may move to [Step 4](#step-4)

-If you need to create a new repository you would just navigate to the folder containing the files you wish to version control and then use the init command: `git init`.
+If you need to create a new repository you would just navigate to the folder (using the `cd` command) containing the files you wish to version control and then use the init command: `git init`.
 That's it!
 This is useful if you are creating new files from scratch.
 Using github, you can also push newly tracked files such as these to a remote repository.
 The steps are the same as you will see for cloned respositories below.

 [Top](#table-of-contents)